Budapest derby: Újpest - Honvéd rivalry

-In 1980, Budapest Honvéd ended their 25-year drought of a league-title, and won the championship ahead of Újpest, preventing the purple and whites from achieving a 3-peat.
+In 1980, Budapest Honvéd ended their 25-year drought of a league title, and won the championship ahead of Újpest, preventing the purple and whites from achieving a 3-peat.
 In 1983, Újpest defeated Honvéd in the Hungarian cup final 3‐1, and won the competition for the fifth time.
-Between 1984 and 1986, Kispest won three national titles in successive seasons, becoming the first team to do so, since Újpest between 1969 and 1972, and 1973 and 1976.
+Between 1984 and 1986, Kispest won three national titles in successive seasons, becoming the first team to do so since Újpest between 1969 and 1972, and 1973 and 1976.
 Kispest also won the Hungarian cup in 1985 and 1989.
 Although Újpest failed to win a single league title in the decade, they remained a tough opponent for Honvéd, as the team from the 19th district only beat Újpest 4 times in the 1980s.
 Honvéd would win two further league titles, in 1988 and 1989, however, in an ironic twist of events, their second 3-peat attempt was thwarted by Újpest.
 The purple and whites won their first championship since 1979, and prevented Kispest from achieving 3 consecutive league-titles, in very similar fashion to the way Kispest prevented them, a decade prior.
 Kispest finished 13th that season, 2 points above the relegation zone.

 Nevertheless, Kispest regained their old form, and won the league again in 1991, and 1993.
 In 1997, Újpest defeated Honvéd away for the first time since 1989, with goals from Véber and Sebők.
 In 1998, Újpest won their 20th national championship of and added the much coveted second star to their crest, while Kispest finished dangerously close to the relegation zone.
-In 2001, Kispest defeated Újpest at the Megyeri road for the first time since 1993.
+In 2001, Kispest defeated Újpest at the Megyeri út for the first time since 1993.

-In 2003, Honvéd were relegated from the 1st division for the first time since 1916, although they would rebound quickly, as they were promoted after one season. Újpest won the Hungarian Cup again in 2002, while Honvéd won the competition in 2007 and 2009.
+In 2003, Honvéd were relegated from the 1st Division for the first time since 1916, although they would rebound quickly, as they were promoted after one season. Újpest won the Hungarian Cup again in 2002, while Honvéd won the competition in 2007 and 2009.
 In 2010, Honvéd achieved their first win at the Ferenc Szusza Stadium since 2004.
-In 2017, Kispest ended their 14-year wait for a national championship, after winning the 1st division.
+In 2017, Kispest ended their 14-year wait for a national championship, after winning the 1st Division.
 With that, Újpest were now the Budapest-based club experiencing the second longest wait for a national championship (since 1998), behind Vasas.
 In 2020, Újpest beat Honvéd away for the first time in 5 years, after beating the red and blacks 1‐2.
 In 2023, Honvéd were relegated from NB1. Újpest and Honvéd have met in over 200 league games, with Újpest winning 107, and Honvéd winning 56.